development

 How GTFS Works

 A GTFS feed is a collection of CSV files bundled into a ZIP archive.
 These files describe stops, routes, trips, schedules, fare rules, and agency information.
-Each file follows a strict schema so that consuming applications can parse the data consistently.
+Each file follows a strict schema so consuming applications can parse the data consistently.
 A companion format called GTFS Realtime extends the static feed with live vehicle positions, service alerts, and trip updates delivered through Protocol Buffers.

 GTFS in Routing App Development